IrinaStoetski/search-for-the-best/README.md

 Checks all of the components, where flow was set up and check it for correct types

 ### `npm run lint`
-Checks all components from `src` folder using EsLint
+Checks all components from `src` folder using EsLint and Stylelint